cool-Blue/jquery-expose/README.md

 ### Config

-In _./package.json_, add a `browser` node to create aliases for the resource locations.
-This is purely for convenience, there is no need to actually shim anything because there is no communications between the module and the global space (script tags).
-You need to include an empty config node to keep _browserify-shim_ happy.
+In _./package.json_, add a `browser` node to create aliases for the resource locations.  **This is purely for convenience, there is no need to actually shim anything because there is no communications between the module and the global space (script tags)**.

 ```js
 {